vmware-archive/IoT-ConnectedCar/README.md

 SpringOne2GX conference 2014, a team from Pivotal demonstrated how components of Pivotal's open source portfolio can be combined to increase speed to market of IoT solutions.

-Pivotal has developed a sample application to illustrate it's open source IoT platform via the use case of a connected car.
+Pivotal has developed a sample application to illustrate its open source IoT platform via the use case of a connected car.
 In this demo, data from a moving vehicle is streamed real time to a server running Spring XD.
 Spring XD ingests the data and makes predictions about where the vehicle is going and how far it can go.
 An HTML/AngularJS based dashboard